 A proactive approach to cybersecurity begins with awareness.
 While lack of proper training can leave employees more than vulnerable to releasing cyberattacks on to your organization, diverting resources into proper cybersecurity training could very well mean the difference between the success and failure of your business.
 The responsibility always lies on the employer to ensure that your employees have the knowledge they need to make the right decisions and where to turn if they have any questions related to cybersecurity.
 To prioritize cybersecurity training for your employees, we recommend getting executive buy-in, start training early and often and making the security health of your organization an ongoing, team effort.

 Stop Relying on Reactive Cybersecurity Measures Alone to Protect Your Business

 If your company’s current cybersecurity strategy is limited to firewalls, antivirus or anti-malware software, ad blockers and other measures put in place to spot the tell-tale signs of a security breach, there’s a good chance that you already have a reactive cybersecurity strategy in place.
 Unfortunately, reactive cybersecurity measures on their own are not enough to comprise a strong cybersecurity defense.
 You need to have a combination of both proactive and reactive measures in order to actively prevent data breaches and mitigate cyberthreats.
-For more cybersecurity solutions, include cloud security services, contact the experts at Revival Technology, LLC.
+For more cybersecurity solutions, include cloud security services, contact the experts at Revival Technology.